 When is the best time to visit the Scottish Highlands?

-During these months the daily average temperatures sit in the range of 15 °C (59 °F) to 17 °C (63 °F).
-Outside these months the weather is more likely to be wet and the temperatures plummet towards 0 °C depending on the elevation.
+The best time to visit the Scottish Highlands is between May and September, when the days are long and the temperature is moderate.
+During these months, the daily average temperatures sit in the range of 15 °C (59 °F) to 17 °C (63 °F).
+Outside these months, the weather is more likely to be wet, and the temperatures plummet towards 0 °C, depending on the elevation.

 How can I travel around the Scottish Highlands?

-Travel to the north and west coast islands is usually by ferry but it is also possible to travel by aircraft to the larger islands.
+Travel to the north and west coast islands is usually by ferry, but it is also possible to travel by aircraft to the larger islands.